James William Seamark 1865-1951

 by Linda Ayres

 James William Seamark was born and raised in poverty and denied a higher education.
-He spent a great part of his life in the service of the public; having served as a Justice of the Peace, he became the first working class Liberal member of Bedford Town Council and was also a founder member of Bedford Labour Party and its first secretary.
+He spent a great part of his life in the service of the public; having served as a Justice of the Peace, he became the first working class Liberal member of Bedford Town Council and was also a founder member of the Bedford Labour Party and its first Secretary.

 James was born on the 5th August 1864 at Stagsden in Bedfordshire.
 His christening took place on the 23rd September 1864 at the Church of St. Leonard, Stagsden.
-James was one of the five children of John Seamark, an agricultural labourer, and his wife Priscilla, nee Cirkett, a lace maker.
+James was one of five children of John Seamark, an agricultural labourer, and his wife Priscilla, nee Cirkett, a lace maker.
 Their other children were Harry who was born in 1862, Louisa born 1868, Josiah born 1870, and Harriet born 1871.